ARM-software/abi-aa/aapcs64/aapcs64.rst

    This base standard requires that AArch64 floating-point resources be used by floating-point operations and floating-point parameter passing.
 However, it is acknowledged that operating system code often prefers not to perturb the floating-point state of the machine and to implement its own limited use of floating-point in integer-only code: such code is permitted, but not conforming.

 .. [#aapcs64-f2]
    This definition of conformance gives maximum freedom to implementers.
 For example, if it is known that both sides of an externally visible interface will be compiled by the same compiler, and that the interface will not be publicly visible, the AAPCS64 permits the use of private arrangements across the interface such as using additional argument registers or passing data in non-standard formats.
 Stack invariants must, nevertheless, be preserved because an AAPCS64-conforming routine elsewhere in the call chain might otherwise fail.
-Rules for use of IP0 and IP1 must be obeyed or a static linker might generate a non- functioning executable program.
+Rules for use of IP0 and IP1 must be obeyed or a static linker might generate a non-functioning executable program.

    Conformance at a publicly visible interface does not depend on what happens behind that interface.
 Thus, for example, a tree of non-public, non-conforming calls can conform because the root of the tree offers a publicly visible, conforming interface and the other constraints are satisfied.